raphaelcohn/swaddle/README.md

 # swaddle

 [swaddle] wraps up your newly built programs (with 'swaddling') as ready-to-go signed releases: archives, packages, package repositories and even release note websites, using simple data files stored in source control _laid out as you would have them in a package_.
 It's MIT-licensed, making it friendly to adopt.
-And it's in pure shellscript; no need for a working ruby or python or perl installation.
+And it's in pure shellscript: there's no need for a working Ruby or Python or Perl installation.
 You can even use it directly from git, and it'll bootstrap itself.
 Oh, and it eats its own dog food.
 Those [releases on GitHub](https://github.com/raphaelcohn/swaddle/releases) were made by swaddle.

 ## The Final Step